 A multi-phase exploration program was initiated in March 2023 on the Rupert Lithium Project (including the Moyenne and Pontax tenure packages) which completed in October 2023.
 A total of 4,611 metres of diamond drilling was completed over 12 holes.
 Of these, 6 holes each were drilled to test bedrock at the head of two coherent robust till geochemical anomalies.
 A total of 6,248 soil, 183 rock and 731 heavy mineral concentrate (HMC) samples were collected on the Pontax and Rupert tenure packages.
 A short top-of-bedrock RC drilling program ceased as a result of the wildfire activity in April and May of 2023.
-Heavy mineral concentrate samples from the RC program were submitted to Overburden Drilling Management for indicator mineral counts and a follow up drill program commenced in July 2024.
+Heavy mineral concentrate samples from the RC program were submitted to Overburden Drilling Management for indicator mineral counts and a follow up program commenced in September 2024, predominantly at the Pontax claims.